 This course is only available for students in the BA International Studies programme who have passed Dutch 1 Beginners and Dutch 2 Pre-Intermediate.
 If students have not yet passed Dutch 3 Intermediate, they are expected to follow that course alongside the Dutch in Practice course.

 This course puts into action the linguistic and cultural knowledge and skills students acquired in their language acquisition courses.
 Students will apply their knowledge of Dutch to authentic texts related to International Studies.

 Using a case-study approach, students will practice finding and analysing Dutch data in the first half of the course.
-They will engage with a variety of texts and media, both academic and popular, so as to use them for research.
-In the second half, they will create a portfolio of Dutch data on a relevant topic.
+In the second half, they will create a portfolio of usable Dutch data on a topic of their choice.